-- August/September - Peanut Butter and Jelly drive for Growing Past Today to support unhoused Oak Ridge Elementary School students. - October - A clothes and books drive in conjunction with student club Teens 4 Change, which works with St. John's Program supporting women and children in need. - November - As part of their service-learning curriculum, freshmen plan the Canned Food Drive to support our neighbors in Oak Park.
-All donations go to Williams Memorial Church. - December - A Christmas toy drive supports newly arrived refugee children working with World Relief in Sacramento. - January - A coat and jacket drive supports Loaves & Fishes, who will distribute them to unhoused people in the Sacramento area. - February - A laundry supplies drive will support Spring Forward, an event co-sponsored by CBHS and other local non-profits in support of unhoused students at Oak Ridge Elementary School. - March - A basic need (cans/toiletries, etc.) drive will help support a community Freedge supported by local nonprofit Alchemist CDC - April - A cleaning supplies and gas gift card drive will support Family Promise, a local interfaith network to support families who need basic services including shelter. - May - As part of their service-learning curriculum, sophomores will help support World Relief by soliciting donations to build "Welcome Kits" for newly arrived refugee families to the Sacramento area.
+- August/September - Peanut Butter and Jelly drive for Growing Past Today to support unhoused Oak Ridge Elementary School students. - October - o A clothes and books drive in conjunction with student club Teens 4 Change, which works with St. John's Program supporting women and children in need. - November - As part of their service-learning curriculum, freshmen plan the Canned Food Drive to support our neighbors in Oak Park.
+All donations go to Williams Memorial Church. - December - A Christmas toy drive supports children in need in the Sacramento area.
+January

+• A coat and jacket drive supports Loaves & Fishes, who will distribute them to unhoused people in the Sacramento area.